 I am (not so?) secretly a mega geek, and have spent most of my life from age eight onwards living in some variant of unix-like command line dorkery.
 So — caveats!
 My choices are probably not the best choices for you.
-Still, in the spirit of sharing and learning, here are the technical underpinnings of the Explorers Club.
+Still, in the spirit of sharing and learning, here are the technical underpinnings of SPECIAL PROJECTS.

 I run my own website using the Hugo static-site generation tool.
 It’s hosted on a Digital Ocean VPS (if you sign up with that link you get $100 in free credit (and I get a sweet $25, too)).
 I use Memberful as my membership program backend.
 I like Memberful because it’s minimal and allows me to control the look and feel of much of the program on my site.
 Kottke, Stratechery, The New Consumer, and other membership program poster-children also use Memberful.